 How to get to the Greek islands

-Due to the high-frequency schedules of the ferryboats, especially during the summer, transporting from one Greek island to the other should be no trouble, especially if you’ve booked your tickets far in advance to avoid the crowds and ensure a place in the ferry of your choosing.
+Due to the high-frequency schedules of the ferryboats, especially during the summer, transportation in Greece and especially from one Greek island to the other should be no trouble, especially if you’ve booked your tickets far in advance to avoid the crowds and ensure a place in the ferry of your choosing.

 Flying is a viable option only if you’ve chosen the most famous islands; apart from Athens’ International Airport, there are airports in Corfu, Kefalonia, Crete, Kos, Leros, Mykonos, Lemnos, Lesvos, Paros, Milos, Rhodes, Samos, Santorini, Zakynthos, and Naxos.